Eric Bloom: Career

-Summer of Love: 1967

-After college, Bloom toured with the band in upstate New York (he was the only one who had a van to transport equipment).
-The band had some membership changes and was renamed as Rock Garden.
-They made one attempt to record a single but could not land a contract, so they continued on with live performances and cover tunes, until the band broke up in July 1967.

-Though Bloom had applied and been accepted for graduate school at San Diego State University, he decided instead to spend the Summer of Love of 1967 as a drifter, pan-handling or selling sketches for $1 in Provincetown (P-town), Cape Cod, until he got a job washing dishes.
-On Labor Day, his college friend Trivers invited him to perform in Clayton, New York the next night.
-Despite the short notice, Bloom packed up and left Provincetown for good.
-Lost and Found re-formed and played through the rest of the season.

 Soft White Underbelly: 1968–1971

-In 1968, Bloom moved to Plainview, Long Island to live with his sister.
-He obtained a job at Sam Ash Music in Hempstead, selling music equipment.
 One day in late 1968 some members of the band Soft White Underbelly, Donald Roeser (later Buck Dharma), Allen Lanier and Andrew Winters, entered the store.
 One of them spotted a photo that Bloom had put up as a joke—he had placed an 8x10 glossy of his old band Lost and Found up on the wall with all the major bands such as the Rolling Stones and The Who.
 One of the SWU members recognized it because Les Braunstein, their lead singer, had also been a Hobart College alumnus, and had told his bandmates about the other college band.
 As Bloom talked with them about the photo, they struck up a friendship.
 Bloom ended up doing some sound engineering for them at the Electric Circus in Greenwich Village, and they mutually impressed each other enough that in November 1968, the band's manager, Sandy Pearlman, asked if Bloom would like to become their tour manager.
-Bloom moved into the group's house in Great Neck, New York in December 1968.
+Bloom moved into the group's house in Great Neck, New York, in December 1968.